jfhbrook/susitna/README.md

 #### Performance Tests

+Both WIC&I and CI stress the importance of performance tests.
-PJ suggests writing these sooner rather than later.
-He says to compare your performance to similar languages - for me, that probably means `bash` and other shells.
+PJ says to compare your performance to similar languages - for me, that probably means `bash` and other shells.
+Bob says to compare performance before and after a code change, to see if your optimizations are actually helping.

 ### Debugging